 What is lawn compost?

-At its most basic level, lawn compost is an organic material which has decayed or decomposed and is then used as plant fertilizer.
+At its most basic level, lawn compost is an organic material that has decayed or decomposed and is then used as plant fertilizer.
 Having your own compost heap is also a key component of organic farming and is generally the preferred form of farming most people will use.

 Making your own lawn compost is a quick and easy process.
 This guide will walk you through the process and the steps of getting your lawn compost prepared and ready for a healthier, nutrient-rich lawn.